nghenglim/nghenglim/_posts/2015-6-13-Paper-adadelta.md

 ---
 layout: post
 title: Paper reading - ADADELTA AN ADAPTIVE LEARNING RATE METHOD
+tags: [Machine-learning]
 ---

 ![SGD vs ADADELTA vs ADAGRAD vs MOMENTUM]({{ site.baseurl }}/images/2015061300.png "SGD vs ADADELTA vs ADAGRAD vs MOMENTUM")

 This [paper](http://www.matthewzeiler.com/pubs/googleTR2012/googleTR2012.pdf) was done by Matthew D. Zeiler while he was an intern at Google.

 ### Introduction

 The aim of many machine learning methods is to update a set of parameters $x$ in order to optimize an objective function $f(x)$.
 This often involves some iterative procedure which applies changes to the parameters, $\Delta{x}$ at each iteration of the algorithm.
 Denoting the parameters at the t-th iteration as $x_t$, this simple update rule becomes:

 $$\Delta{x\_t} = - \eta{g\_t}$$